sebj/iOS-Shortcuts-Reference/README.md

 * `WFWorkflowClientVersion`: A number representing the version of the client app used to create the workflow (e.g. 700).
 * `WFWorkflowClientRelease`: A string representing the release semantic version of the client app used to create the workflow (e.g. “1.7.8” or “2.0.0”)
-* `WFWorkflowMinimumClientVersion`: An optional string representing the minimum client app version required to run the workflow (e.g. 411)
+* `WFWorkflowMinimumClientVersion`: An optional integer representing the minimum client app version required to run the workflow (e.g. 411)
+* `WFWorkflowMinimumClientVersionString`: An optional string representation of `WFWorkflowMinimumClientVersion`
 * `WFWorkflowName`: An optional string name for the workflow.
 If this is not present, an imported workflow’s filename will be used
+* `WFWorkflowImportQuestions`: An array of question dictionaries to ask the user when importing a shortcut, each containing:
+	* `ActionIndex`: An integer representing the index of the action in the shortcut (`WFWorkflowActions` array index)
+	* `Category`: A string, usually `Parameter`
+	* `DefaultValue`: A string or boolean value to use if the user does not provide a value
+	* `ParameterKey`: The dictionary key to be populate with the user's answer, inside the given action dictionary
+	* `Text`: The question/prompt to present to the user in order to populate the action's parameter value
-* `WFWorkflowIcon`: An object containing:
+* `WFWorkflowIcon`: A dictionary containing:
 	* `WFWorkflowIconStartColor`: A number representing color of the shortcut's icon, see below.
 	* `WFWorkflowIconImageData`: Data
 	* `WFWorkflowIconGlyphNumber`: A number